jbarker7/sqlcc/README.md

 In its most simple form, modify the App.config with a few values (i.e. connection string, application name, etc.) and then execute the following:

     sqlcc --action=execute --target="mstest.exe" --targetArgs="/testcontainer:SQLCC.Sample.Tests.dll" --traceFileName="TraceFile"
     sqlcc --action=generate --traceFileName="TraceFile"

+The first line where action is set to execute, starts a MS SQL trace with the appropriate settings enabled in order to track which lines have been executed.

-Running the above generates a set of HTML files or you can alternatively create your own OutputProvider and store the results in another file format or in the database for querying.
+The second line, generates a set of HTML files with the code coverage from the specified Trace.
+You can also create your own OutputProvider and store the results in another file format or in the database for querying.

 **How Does it Work?**